umts/pvta-multiplatform/README.md

 common cordova commands, searching out Cordova features is currently on a need-to-know basis.
 (Read: use Google)

 Their API is thorough but quirky.
 When seeking out Cordova documentation, remember that the Ionic team has written an Angular wrapper called [ng-cordova](http://ngcordova.com), which is what we actually use.

-[CordovaDocs](https://cordova.apache.org/docs/en/5.0.0/) (loves to say it's outdated, but the updated version doesn't cover everything and has too many 404s)

 ## Standard error help: